Dheuster/AFT-FO4Edition/readme.txt

              summon them to your side once you are clear using the Summon All Action.

-        g) Use Combat Outfit on Weapon Draw
+        f) [ ] Use Combat Outfit on Weapon Draw

              This option causes followers to equip their Combat Outfit when you have your weapon drawn instead of waiting for combat to begin.
 The Combat Outfit will remain on as long as your weapon is drawn.

+        g) [ ] Scale Follower Damage

+             When this option is enabled, Aft scales all followers incoming and outgoing damage by specified multipliers.
+This was added to help with game balance, especially on harder difficulties where vanilla bugs normally result in overpowered followers.

+             When enabled, recommended values will be set and used based on current difficulty level.
+However, users are free to modify these multipliers independently to make the game easier, harder or more balanced.

       4) Global Misc Settings

         An assortment of unrelated global settings that don't fall into a